 Intact Financial (TSE:IFC) is slightly different than the other Canadian insurance stocks on this list.
 This is because Intact is what they call a "P&C", or property and casualty insurance company.
 This means the company provides auto, motorcycle, and property damage insurance to Canadians instead of investment products like life insurance or annuities.

-In fact, the majority of the company's premiums are written in the personal automotive space.
+The majority of the company’s premiums are written in the personal automotive space.
 The company operates under BrokerLink and directly to consumers through Belairdirect.

 Power Corporation (TSE:POW)